rmtew/incursion-roguelike/README.md

   1. Place `libtcod.dll` directly into the project directory (look in `_dependencies\libtcod\makefiles\Release`, it comes from `_dependencies-20141125.7z`).
   1. Place `SDL2.dll` directly into the project directory (look in `_dependencies\libtcod`, it comes from the libtcod source).
   1. Open `Incursion.sln` and do a debug build of Incursion.
-  1. Run the debug build.
+  1. Debug Incursion within Visual Studio.
   1. Select the 'Compile Resources' main menu option.
 Once completed, this will have created the `mod\Incursion.Mod` file.

-At this point, you are ready to do some development, or just play the latest version of the source code.
+At this point, you are ready to do some development, or just play the latest version of the source code (within Visual Studio).
 Congratulations!

+If you wish to play what you have built outside of Visual Studio, run the `make-release.bat` script and the correct directory structure will be created.

 *Building libtcod:*

 It is not necessary to build libtcod.
 The include files from the libtcod source code, and the static libraries built from it, are included within the provided `_dependencies-20141125.7z` archive.